Wang Zelong to Miranda Qu: Meet 10 of the youngest billionaires in Asia

 Age: 26

-With a net worth of around USD 1.4 billion (INR 11554 crores approx), Asia’s youngest billionaire, Jiaozuo’s Wang Zelong belongs to the niche chemical and pigment industry — his stakes being earned from China-based companies, CNNC Hua Yuan Titanium Dioxide Co.
+With a net worth of around USD 1.4 billion, Asia’s youngest billionaire, Jiaozuo’s Wang Zelong belongs to the niche chemical and pigment industry — his stakes being earned from China-based companies, CNNC Hua Yuan Titanium Dioxide Co.
 Ltd and Lomon Billions Group.

 CNNC markets its products under the brand CHTi, which makes for the second-largest producer of the C&G pigment in China, with sites in Gansu and Anhui provinces.